jpalgon/Draft_Classification/README.md

 ## Business Problem

 The Jets are trying to break the NFL's longest playoff drought.
-With the NFL draft being the best way to improve the team, they are looking to understand which type of players get drafted in the first round and which ones do not.
+With the NFL Draft being the best way to improve the team, they are looking to understand which type of players get drafted in the first round and which ones do not.

 Understanding which players get drafted in the first round or not has several applications but the primary application would be when choosing between several players in the first round.
 If the front office is having a hard time deciding between multiple players (which happens often) they can select the player who was predicted to be a first round pick versus any players who weren't in hopes they could select that player later in the draft.